-Upon Carmilla staying at the castle many young women in the surrounding area start getting sick and dying.
+Once Carmilla begins staying at the castle many young women in the surrounding area start getting sick and dying.
 I would have been suspicious about that from the outset, but the narrator nor her father seem to connect the dots in time.
 She also forms a close relationship to Laura, who seems to be both attracted and repelled by her at the same time.
 Towards the end of the story, Carmilla starts turning her vampiric attention towards Laura (presumably she’s run out of other young women in the area to feed on) and you do get a sense from Laura that she is gradually getting weaker and knows she is facing death.

 Upon a trip to the ruins of Karnstein, it is revealed that Carmilla is actually Mircalla, Countess of Karnstein (Carmilla being an anagram of Mircalla) and that she has done this sort of thing before, notably to a friend of Laura’s father, General Spielsdorf.
 He had also let Carmilla stay at his residence, though she had the name Millarca at the time (another anagram).
 His niece, became good friends with Millarca, and slowly died.
 He gives an account of his experience to Laura and her father on their way to Karnstein, and they finally notice how similar his story is to theirs regarding Carmilla.
 What happens at Karnstein I will leave to anyone wanting to read this work.

 Overall I quite liked the writing style.
 I enjoyed the vivid descriptions of the castle and its environs, as well as Laura’s life there.
-I also thought how Carmilla quite deviously got into Laura’s head at times, as well as often arousing sympathy from her, was quite well done.
+I also thought the way Carmilla quite deviously got into Laura’s head at times, as well as often arousing sympathy from her, was quite well done.
 Carmilla came off as quite a subtle predator at times.
 Whenever Laura was quite ill or scared Carmilla would intentionally mirror those feelings and make it seem like she herself was worse off.
-She put a lot of effort in trying to appear as human to Laura, though there was the occasional slip.
+She put a lot of effort in trying to appear human to Laura, though there was the occasional slip.
 When Carmilla was finally feeding on Laura, Laura’s sense of fatalism and claustrophobia seemed genuine and understandable.
 It would have been nice to have slightly more overt sexuality in this, given the subject matter, but then again what could you expect from the 1870s.

 It’s a short work and can be easily be read in a day.
 If you like vampire stories or even stories with a tinge of lesbianism to them, then it’s well worth reading this.